Folding bridge

-A folding bridge is a type of moveable bridge.
+A folding bridge is a type of moveable bridge engineered to fold.
+This allows ship traffic to pass through the waterway that the bridge spans.

 An example of a folding bridge is the Hörnbrücke (Hörn Bridge) in the city of Kiel in the German state of Schleswig-Holstein.
-It is a three-segment bascule bridge that folds in the shape of the letter N.
+When the bridge is down it spans 25.5 m across the Kiel Fjord, known as the Hörn.
+The three-segment bascule bridge folds up into the shape of the capital letter N to allow for ship and boat traffic.